 The original recipe does not state what size pie pan this fits, or how many pies it makes.
 I had to find that out on my own.
 I own 9″ deep-dish pie plates.
 A single recipe made enough for 1 of those deep-dish babies, plus a little child-sized pie pan that my daughter had at the time.
 The next time I made it, I came equipped.
 I had purchased extra pie plates so that I doubled the recipe and made 3 pies.
 There, problem solved! 😉 I would imagine that a single recipe would make 2 non-deep-dish 8″ pies.
 I will list both ingredients amounts so that you can choose how many pies to make according to your pans.

 These pies keep very well in the refrigerator for several days.
 (The one pictured has been kept 3 days.
 The texture and shape are maintained.)
-I have not tried freezing them, but imagine it would work well.
+Freezing isn’t recommended.
+The texture changes, as well as it has problems with too much moisture, ruining the crust.

 Pumpkin Pie – 8″ version – 2 pies